Botswana Votes As Presidents Party Seeks To Extend Six-decade Rule - UrduPoint

 "We are seeing a percentage of the population enjoying the benefits.
 We are just the spectators, like we are watching a movie," she said.

-Botswana's vast diamond reserves, discovered just after independence from Britain, drove growth and development, lifting the largely desert country out of extreme poverty.
+Botswana's vast diamond reserves, discovered just after independence from Britain, have driven growth and development, lifting the largely desert country out of extreme poverty.

+But today it ranks as one of the most unequal nations in the world, with three-fifths of financial assets held by the richest 10 percent, according to a 2022 World Bank report.

+Masisi's first five-year term has seen unemployment rise to 27 percent, with younger people most affected, and a downturn in growth partly linked to weakened diamond sales.

 Recent Stories